hoochlef/hoochlef.github.io/content/blog/medtrack-part-one.md

 {{ figure(src="/assets/three-minutes-sketch.png", alt="app flowchart sketched in three minutes", caption="app flowchart sketched in three minutes") }}

-Some people would say, *since you are using a local model from OLLAMA, why don't a local LLM from OLLAMA and stop the headaches?* To that I will answer, not everybody has that kind of compute to run a respectable LLM with enough parameters, and also we still have the hallucination problem.
+Some people would say, *since you are using a local model from OLLAMA, why don't you use a local LLM from OLLAMA and stop the headaches?* To that I will answer, not everybody has that kind of compute to run a respectable LLM with enough parameters, and also we still have the hallucination problem.

 That's it, I will sure add some info in the future, update this post, add some other post, yeah seeya.